 Abby Burk brings a lifetime love of rivers, particularly of the Colorado River and its tributaries.
 As the western rivers regional program manager for Audubon Rockies, Abby promotes cultural change in water use and river conservation through interacting with government representatives, state and federal agencies, conservation organizations, businesses, and by recruiting and training community leaders.
 She has deep ecological management experience and is committed to advancing riparian habitat and stream resiliency through advocacy and action.
 She is passionate about (re)connecting people to their rivers.
 Abby most recently taught college courses in biology and environmental science and previous to that was an environmental consultant for eight years.
 She is an awarded educator and environmental steward.
 Abby holds a B.S. in biology and an interdisciplinary Master of Education, with ecology and hydrology concentrations.
 As an avid whitewater kayaker Abby enjoys time on western rivers as often as possible.

 Jamie Weiss is the Habitat Hero coordinator.
-Along with her B.S. in marine biology and chemistry from University of North Carolina Wilmington, Jamie is a certified interpretive guide through the National Association for Interpretation.
-Jamie previously worked at Boyd Lake State Park and the Georgia Aquarium as an educational interpreter, raising awareness of conservation.
-When not working, she is often leading an active lifestyle trying to keep up with her Border Collie puppy and Golden Retriever.
-She enjoys hiking, camping, snowboarding, and long distance running.
+Along with her B.S. in marine biology and chemistry from the University of North Carolina Wilmington, Jamie is a certified interpretive guide through the National Association for Interpretation.
+She previously worked at Boyd Lake State Park and the Georgia Aquarium as an educational interpreter, raising conservation awareness.
+When not working, she is often leading an active lifestyle trying to keep up with her two dogs.
+She enjoys hiking, camping, snowboarding, and long-distance running.